Hurricane Evacuation Procedures Checklist

 - Employees should notify their supervisor when hurricane departmental and office preparations have been completed.

 - Note: University employees are required to leave campus only when UNCW officially closes.
-Employees may elect to invoke the Adverse Weather policy.
+Employees should refer to the Adverse Weather Policy and Procedures page for guidance.

-- Library Systems will take action to protect vulnerable areas in the library by covering those areas with plastic.
+- Library Information and Technology Systems will take action to protect vulnerable areas in the library by covering those areas with plastic.
 Those areas include but are not limited to the computers in the Learning Commons.
-Specific direction and guidance will be furnished by Library Systems.
+Specific direction and guidance will be furnished by Library Information Technology and Systems and all staff will be asked to contribute to securing the public areas.

 DURING THE HURRICANE